ProfessorAlexWatkins/web-based-cms-spring-2026/docs/Project 1/02-Remote-Work.md

 ---

 <h1>Remote work policy</h1>
-<p>Employees are allowed to work from home on Fridays.Please use the VPN when you are working from home.</p>
+<p>Employees are allowed to work from home on Fridays.
+Please use the VPN when you are working from home.</p>

 <h2>VPN access</h2>
 <p>To access the file server from home,you need to set up Cisco and then log in via the VPN Network: